Aleksiy821/q132/cv.md

 I started my studies with web design and now I want to become a full-fledged ront-end developer.

-I know languages such as Java script, CSS and HTML markup language.
+I know languages such as JavaScript, CSS and HTML markup language.

 ***
 ## Skills